GNOME/gnome-builder/doc/examples/scripts/README.md

 # IDE Scripting Examples

-This directory contains various examples you can take inspiration from when writing your own IDE extensions.
+This directory contains various examples you can take inspiration from when writing a simple script for GNOME Builder.

-Extensions are placed in ~/.config/gnome-builder/scripts/.
-Currently, JavaScript and Python 3 are supported.
-However, more languages may be added in the future based on demands.
+Scripting is different from plugins in that scripting allows the user to write short, one-off extensions to their workflow that does not warrant a full plugin.

+Such an example might be updating ane external resource when a file is saved.

-Simply place a `*.js` or `*.py` file in the proper directory, and it will be loaded when the `Ide.Context` is initialized.
+Simply place your `*.py` file in the proper directory, and it will be loaded when the `Ide.Context` is initialized.